Artwork Gallery [img: eyeruler]

-The first image on the gallery's list is the above eye ruler, called eyemarble.gif.
-Clicking there you may see how it looks like out of a wallpaper.
+The first image on the gallery's list is a ruler I made for my Hrimhari fan site, called eyemarble.gif.
+Clicking there you will see how it looks like out of a wallpaper.
 I made it drawing everything on PhotoStyler: I created a large yet low heighted rectangle and painted the eye mask, then I applied a custom "rip" mask and turned the outside into invisible.
 I used to like PhotoStyler very much...

 [img: hrimhari.gif]

 Hrimhari.gif is one of my first computer-art creations.
-I made it to use as the logo image of the site, but I gave up as it didn't look good enough to my perfectionist eye : ) I did a poligonal overview of my idea on the Paintbrush, then I started to draw it first in Paintbrush, then in PhotoStyler.
+I made it to use as the logo image of the site, but I gave up as it didn't look good enough.
+I did a poligonal overview of my idea on Paintbrush, then I started to draw it first on Paintbrush, then on PhotoStyler.

-Rahne.gif was inspired on Bret Blevins' artwork and was made after the above one, also in poligonal-Paintbrushed view (which is going to be explained further on), first made in Paintbrush while I was spending a night at the House of Duó, then finished with PhotoStyler when I got back home.
+Rahne.gif was inspired on Bret Blevins' artwork and was made after the above one, also in poligonal-Paintbrushed view (which is going to be explained further on), first made in Paintbrush while I was spending a night at Duó's house, then finished with PhotoStyler when I got back home.

 [img: rahne.gif]